 "No matter how high the expectations, Crimewave always exceeds them" SF Site

-Crimewave is as much a book as it is a magazine, published twice a year as a demy paperback of at least 160 pages.
+Crimewave is published irregularly as an American Royal paperback of 196 pages.
 Each issue has its own subtitle and ISBN as well as the series ISSN.
 The typesetting and finishing is top class.
-You can subscribe to the print version using this website's shop, or to the e-edition at Fictionwise.
+You can subscribe using this website's shop.

 "The best looking crime fiction magazine ever.
 Every aspect has been thought out with attention to detail, and executed to craftsmanlike standards" Mystery Scene